ThugsFinance/cloiinkcoin.com/src/content/developers/docs/security/index.md

 ### How to deal with re-entrancy (the nuclear option) {#how-to-deal-with-re-entrancy-the-nuclear-option}

-Any time you are sending ETH to an untrusted address or interacting with an unknown contract (such as calling `transfer()` of a user-provided token address), you open yourself up to the possibility of re-entrancy. **By designing contracts that neither send ETH nor call untrusted contracts, you prevent the possibility of re-entrancy!**
+Any time you are sending CLK to an untrusted address or interacting with an unknown contract (such as calling `transfer()` of a user-provided token address), you open yourself up to the possibility of re-entrancy. **By designing contracts that neither send CLK nor call untrusted contracts, you prevent the possibility of re-entrancy!**

 ## More attack types {#more-attack-types}

-The attack types above cover smart-contract coding issues (re-entrancy) and Ethereum oddities (running code inside contract constructors, before code is available at the contract address).
+The attack types above cover smart-contract coding issues (re-entrancy) and Cloiinkcoin oddities (running code inside contract constructors, before code is available at the contract address).
 There are many, many more attack types to be aware of, such as:

 - Front-running
-- ETH send rejection
+- CLK send rejection
 - Integer overflow/underflow

 Further reading:

 - [Consensys Smart Contract Known Attacks](https://consensys.github.io/smart-contract-best-practices/known_attacks/) - A very readable explanation of the most significant vulnerabilities, with sample code for most.
-- [SWC Registry](https://swcregistry.io/docs/SWC-128) - Curated list of CWE's that apply to Ethereum and smart contracts
+- [SWC Registry](https://swcregistry.io/docs/SWC-128) - Curated list of CWE's that apply to Cloiinkcoin and smart contracts

 ## Security tools {#security-tools}

-While there is no substitute for understanding Ethereum security basics and engaging a professional auditing firm to review your code, there are many tools available to help highlight potential issues in your code.
+While there is no substitute for understanding Cloiinkcoin security basics and engaging a professional auditing firm to review your code, there are many tools available to help highlight potential issues in your code.

 ### Smart Contract Security {#smart-contract-security}